travis-ci/travis-api/docs/00_overview.md

 # Overview

 **This documentation is for the v2 API.
-However, this endpoint does also serve the v1 API (undocumented).**
+However, this endpoint also serves the v1 API (undocumented).**

 Welcome to the Travis CI API documentation.
-This is the API used by the official [Travis CI](https://travis-ci.org) web interface, so everything the web interface is able to do is also accomplishable via the API.
+This is the API used by the official [Travis CI](https://travis-ci.org) web interface, so everything the web ui is able to do can also be accomplished via the API.

 ## Media Types